cecimarques/gff2_lammps/README.md

 (1) Make sure also you put the code for the dihedrals and duly talk about the need to tune more than one potential over the same dihedrals.
+Make sure also you say the code needs to be interfaced w/ the input file generated w/ the LigParGen (like I did for gff_lammps)

 SM